top of page

 VT 251: Arlington, West Arlington, & Sandgate, VT

-It is a small town in the Northshire (the southwestern corner of the state nestled between the Taconic and Green Mountain ranges), and is best known as a home to Norman Rockwell (from 1939-1953).
-The town has a mix of rural landscapes and vistas, as well as a town center with playing fields and a bona fide Dairy Barn (which I have yet to try, but I'm guessing it's pretty good as there are often lines outside during the summer).
-I will also add that Arlington is home to The Sugar Shack, located on Route 7A; this is well worth a visit for anything maple (including creemees and incredible cider sammiches with maple hot fudge*), Vermont tourist items, local goods, and it even has a Norman Rockwell "museum" (of prints).
+It is a small town in the Northshire (the southwestern corner of the state nestled between the Taconic and Green Mountain ranges), with a population of 2,457 (in 2020).
+The town has a rural landscapes as well as a town center with playing fields and a bona fide Dairy Barn (which I have yet to try, but I'm guessing it's pretty good as there are often lines outside during the summer).
+I will also add that Arlington is home to The Sugar Shack, located just up the road from the Dairy Barn on Route 7A, and this is well worth a visit for anything maple (including creemees and incredible cider sammiches with maple hot fudge*), Vermont tourist items, local goods, and it even has a Norman Rockwell "museum" (of prints).
+In season, if Dairy Barn eats and maple are not what you are in the mood to consume, head to Bronwyn for some pretty-traditional German fare -- beer hall and schnitzel included!

 Just north of (West) Arlington, VT is the tiny town of Sandgate (pop.
 392 in 2018), where a road literally ends with a sign saying, "you can't get there from here," now memorialized on their town hall sign.
-Other than a cemetery and town hall, Sandgate (like many tiny towns in Vermont) seemed to have no other signage or public buildings.
+Other than a cemetery and town hall, Sandgate (like many tiny towns in Vermont) seems to have no other signage or public buildings.
 However, they did have a (likely private) covered bridge (Kreffer Bridge)!

 More coming soon!